 PISTONS AND CONNECTING RODS

 In conjunction with a lightweight piston design, the GS-R engine also uses a sophisticated connecting rod design.
 Constructed of high-strength steel, this connecting rod is thinner and lighter than a conventional connecting rod, yet it is 26 percent stronger.

 The combination of lightweight pistons and connecting rods helps to reduce reciprocating inertia and enhance throttle response significantly.

 To help ensure long-term durability and reliability, the GS-R engine uses an oil jet cooling system.
 A jet of pressurized engine oil is directed to the underside of the piston to help dissipate the extreme heat generated during sustained high rpm operation.
 This technology has proven itself in Formula One and other top-level racing engines.

 TUNE-UP INTERVAL INCREASED TO 100,000 MILES

-The Integra's first scheduled tune-up is required at 100,000 miles; during that time only routine inspections and fluid changes are required.
-Long-wearing platinum-tipped spark plugs are the principal technical change for 2000 that makes this longevity possible.
+The Integra's first scheduled tune-up is required at 105,000 miles; during that time only routine inspections and fluid changes are required.
+Long-wearing platinum-tipped spark plugs make this longevity possible.
 Careful design and engineering of the DOHC valvetrain allows both versions of the 1.8-liter in-line four engine to reliably maintain proper valve tappet clearances until the scheduled first tune-up.

 TRANSITIONAL LOW EMISSION VEHICLE (TLEV) EMISSIONS COMPLIANCE AND